harperd/machine-learning/notes/6-40-logic-gates.md

 # Neural Network Logic Gates

-Different networks and activation functions can be combinded to create even more complex networks creating a series of logic such as AND, NOT, OR, XNOR, etc.
+Different networks and activation functions can be combined to create even more complex networks creating a series of logic such as AND, NOT, OR, XNOR, etc.

 ## AND